Cataracts are cloudy areas that form in the lens, which is normally transparent. They are the main cause of vision loss in people aged over 40 years.

-Giving up smoking: Smoking raises the risk of a number of eye conditions, and studies have linked it to a 3-fold increase in cataracts.
-There are also indications that smokers may experience cataract symptoms earlier.
+Giving up smoking: Smoking raises the risk of a number of eye conditions, and studies have linked it to a

 Nutrition: Healthy food reduces the risk of disease, including eye problems.
 A healthy diet has plenty of fruits, vegetables, whole grains, unrefined carbohydrates, good quality fats, such as avocado, olive oil, and omega oils, and either plant-sourced proteins or lean, animal-sourced proteins.